 Spiritual warfare is taking direct action to loosen the grip of demonic influences on someone’s life, property, or things.
 That action can involve prayer, intercession, fasting, or verbally commanding demonic forces to leave.

-The big debate within Christian circles is whether this is necessary in the post-Pentecost age and whether Christians can be affected by demonic influences.
+The big debate within Christian circles is whether this is necessary for the post-Pentecost age and whether Christians can be affected by demonic influences.
 People on either side of the debate will quote scripture until they are blue in the face.
 My goal here is not to go into detail on either position (I will do that in a later blog), but to provide an overview as a starting point for those that are new to spiritual warfare.

 Why is Spiritual Warfare Necessary?

 The simple answer is that we are commanded to do so.
 I Thessalonians 5:17 tells us to pray without ceasing.
 Any act of prayer is an act of spiritual warfare.
 We learn from the book of Daniel, Chapter 10 that a lot goes on in the spiritual realm when we pray.
-Angels are dispatched, battles are fought, answer to prayers are delayed and finally answered.
+Angels are dispatched, battles are fought, and answers to prayers are delayed and finally answered.
 I don’t think most Christians would debate this part of it.

-However, where things really get dicey is when people ask whether spiritual warfare should include directly casting out demons (or deliverance to use modern spiritual warfare terminology)?
+However, where things really get dicey is when people ask whether spiritual warfare should include directly casting out demons (or deliverance to use modern spiritual warfare terminology).
 Jesus and his disciples did it all the time, are we to do so today?
 If someone has never been oppressed by a demon (that they know of) it is easy to build up a doctrinal position, stick to it, and say no. That was me until I experienced otherwise.
 Having been freed from the throngs of spiritual oppression, I am thankful for those in my life that knew how to cast demons out.

 Spiritual Oppression Is Not Always Obvious